dmh2000/Flutter-GraphqlX/README.md

 These two packages used Apollo client as inspiration so anyone used to Apollo will probably feel at home.

+Note : there are several forks of this package floating around so if you search 'graphql flutter', be careful that you get **graphql_flutter** and **not flutter_graphql**.
+You want the one from Zino App.
+Current revision at time of writing is 2.0.1;

 ## A Graphql server

 These packages are client side packages so you need a graphql server to test against.
 The 'server' directory has a very simple (again) graphql server written for node.js using the [graphql_yoga](https://github.com/prisma/graphql-yoga) framework.